 Amazon Tip #5: Product Title

-You have around 80 characters in your title.
-Make the most of it by including key terms users may search for: brand names, serial numbers (if applicable), color, size, gender terms, and so forth.
+80 characters is the recommended length for an Amazon product title.
+Here is where you’ll use your best keywords for the product: the brand name, sometimes serial numbers, the color, size, and maybe gender terms (“Mens”).
 Adding feature adjectives, when you have room, can also help: “breathable,” “foldable,” compact,” etc.) For a reality check and to avoid wrong guesswork, use Amazon’s Merchant Words Keyword Tool to look for terms most users are searching for.

-People on the internet don’t read; they scan.
-This is also true on Amazon.
-Mobile sales are up for Amazon, which means you need to optimize your content for those tiny screens.
-Bulleting content allows customers to quickly understand the features of your product in an easy to read, narrow-screen format.
+Bullet points are easy for the eye to scan, whether on a desktop or mobile screen. understand the features of your product in an easy to read, narrow-screen format.
 Making a quick scan easy and simple (as opposed to using thick blocks of text) will help them click the “purchase” button instead of returning to search results.

 Amazon Tip #8: Optimization for Google

-Here’s the thing: Amazon is such a powerhouse in terms of keyword matching that it always ranks well on Google.
+Amazon is such a powerhouse in terms of keyword matching that it always ranks well on a Google search.
 Therefore, you can leverage the power of Amazon to help your products rank well on Google, too.
-Plus, better ranking on Google could improve sales, which leads to a higher ranking on Amazon.
+They are symbiotic: improved ranking on Google can improve sales, which in turn leads to a higher ranking on Amazon.

 Amazon Tip #9: Make your own algorithm to stay ahead of Amazon’s.

-As a seller, you can put in place some algorithmic tools of your own to analyze your market’s dynamics and make real-time adjustments to changing market conditions.
-Some larger entrepreneurs have begun using simple algorithms to
+There are ways to build simple algorithmic tools yourself for analyzing your market’s dynamics so that you can make real-time adjustments to changing market conditions.
+Some larger entrepreneurs are using simple algorithms to

-- Adjust pricing on the fly to respond to pricing data from competitors
+- Adjust pricing IRT in response to pricing data from competitors

 - Estimate and predict inventory requirements